dndoanh/cinemas/README.md

 ## Assumptions
 1. Upon invalid input (e.g. invalid movie title rows, seats per row; invalid number of tickets, invalid of seating position, invalid booking id), the program will prompt an error message for input again.
 ## Linting
-For linting, use `ruff`.
+Use `ruff` for linting.
 To check the code, run the following command:
 ```commandline
 ruff check
 ```